noflo/noflo-gnome/README.md

 ## How to add a Glade UI file to your application repository :

 The Gnome integration layer to NoFlo provides the ability to represent Glade UI files automatically in the UI.
-To do so, you Glade file needs to be listed in the application's manifest.
+To do so, your Glade file needs to be listed in the application's manifest.

 You can add a Glade file with the following command :
 ```